How to install Glue Down Cork Tiles

 - Tape measure

-- Saw is optional but preferred for straight edges/parquet patterns
+- (Optional) Saw; preferred for straight edges/parquet patterns

 - 75-100 lb roller

-- Paint roller – medium knap for adhesive
+- Micro Fibre Paint roller 3/8” or less– medium knap for adhesive

 - Wakol D3540 Cork Adhesive *No Substitutions